thani-sh/prayer-time-se/apps/android/readme.md

-# Prayer Time
+# Prayer Time App

 Mobile app to check Islamic prayer times and the Qiblah direciton in Sweden.

 ## Contributing

-Clone the repository with `git clone https://github.com/thani-sh/prayer-time-se.git` and open with Android Studio.
+Open with the latest version of Android Studio.

 ## Attributions